 - Stripe: 2 business days

-So is paying an extra 1% for Square’s instant deposit actually worthwhile?
+Square creating a more workable funding option with Square Balance is a nice move.
+But is paying an extra 1.5% for Square’s instant deposit actually worthwhile?
 That’s entirely up to you.
-If you’re in a position where waiting 1 to 2 business days is perfectly OK, it’s not like you HAVE to use Instant Deposit.
-But if you find yourself in a pinch and suddenly needing an extra bit of cash, it’s certainly a nice feature to have available.
-Square’s even put a bit of thought into the option, allowing you to schedule recurring instant deposits.
-If you really do insist on having your money right away, it’s yours.
+If you’re in a position that waiting a business day or two is perfectly okay, you certainly don’t have to use Instant transfer.
+But if you find yourself in a pinch, in sudden need of an extra bit of cash, it’s certainly a nice feature to have available.
+Square has even put a bit of thought into the option, allowing you to schedule recurring same-day deposits.

-Even most merchant account providers can’t offer that kind of convenience.
-Typically, the best merchant accounts include next-business day deposits, meaning that after close of business (usually anywhere between 5-7 pm), the funds are in your bank account the morning of the next business day.
-Others offer 24-48 hour turnaround, which is fairly standard and comparable to Square’s standard deposit schedule.
-At no point should you work with any processor who takes longer than 2-3 days to process payments normally.
+Keep in mind that typically, the best merchant accounts include next-business-day deposits, meaning that after closing time (usually anywhere between 5-7 pm), the funds are in your bank account the morning of the next business day.
+Others offer a 24-48 hour turnaround, which is fairly standard and comparable to Square’s standard deposit schedule.
+At no point should you work with any processor that regularly takes longer than 2-3 days to process payments.